garethslinn/helprjs/README.md

 # useful_functions

-A small collection of useful method for manipulating arrays of objects.
+A small collection of useful methods for manipulating arrays.

 ## Example array of objects
 ```